Advice

 What are mortgage gift funds?

-When deciding on a down payment amount, it’s usually advantageous to put down as much at closing as possible.
-So, when first-time homebuyers secure a home mortgage loan, close family and friends may offer to give them funds that help cover the down payment.
+When deciding on a down payment amount, it’s usually advantageous to put down as much as possible at closing.
+So, when first-time homebuyers secure a home mortgage loan, close family and friends may offer to give them funds that help with the down payment or closing costs.

 These gifts are more serious than Grandma’s annual birthday check, though.
 If the money given is above a certain amount, it qualifies as a down payment gift, which must be closely recorded and tracked throughout the home loan process.